Going to Work, by L. S. Lowry (1943)

 But this narrative – persuasive as it may be – is awfully convenient for large corporations, Anderson thinks.

-Ditto modern employment, Anderson thinks.
-It is not the case that workers are free and equal just because they have the right to leave their employer.
-As soon as they wish to be employed again (which, if they want to eat and pay their bills, will be quite soon), they must accept unnecessary, unaccountable limits to their freedom with a new employer.
-As Anderson puts it,
+As soon as we wish to be employed again (which, if we want to eat and pay our bills, will be quite soon), we must hand over our autonomy to a new employer.
+As Anderson observes:

 Consent to an option within a set cannot justify the option set itself.